family in kitchen

 Annuity products have become increasingly complex.
 It is imperative that you understand the products available and the tax ramifications of these products.
 Consult a competent tax advisor for assistance.

 Guaranty Fund.
-Generally, immediate and deferred annuity contracts issued to a New York resident by a licensed life insurance company that provide fixed benefit guarantees are covered by the Life Insurance Company Guaranty Corporation of New York for up to $500,000.
+Generally, immediate and deferred annuity contracts issued to a New York resident by a licensed life insurance company that provide fixed benefit guarantees are covered by the Life and Health Insurance Company Guaranty Corporation of New York for up to $500,000.

 Such fixed benefit guarantees include the guaranteed minimum death benefit and guaranteed living benefits in variable annuity contracts.